Kindness Counts in Action

 Six states away in Pleasanton, California, Cheston volunteers with Second Harvest of Silicon Valley.
 What began as socially distanced volunteering during the COVID-19 pandemic turned into four years of serving his community, gaining a leadership role overseeing the service of 850+ households every Saturday, and receiving a Kimley-Horn Foundation grant three years in a row.

-The Kindness Counts challenge was made possible through The Kimley-Horn Foundation, which exists to support community involvement and our passionate employees who volunteer in meaningful ways.
+The Kindness Counts challenge was made possible through the Kimley-Horn Foundation, which exists to support community involvement and our passionate employees who volunteer in meaningful ways.
 Learn more about our community involvement and how we are championing kindness in and out of the workplace every day.